 In many countries, pharmacists act as nurses, diagnose ailments — sometimes even serious ones — and then sell what you need to recover.
 You won't need to see a doctor or get a prescription; simply walk into a pharmacy and buy what you need.
 Obviously, self-diagnosing can be risky — head to an emergency room if there's any doubt.

-Medications ranging from aspirin to Valium can often be purchased at pharmacies throughout Southeast Asia without a prescription.
-But just as travelers abuse the ability to purchase drugs that would require a prescription at home, some of the pharmacies have become opportunists.
+Medications ranging from aspirin to Valium can often be purchased at pharmacies outside the U.S. But just as travelers abuse the ability to purchase drugs that would require a prescription at home, some of the pharmacies have become opportunists.
 They may recommend medicines that you don't really need — particularly antibiotics — just to make a sale.
 Use discretion.

-Pharmacists in Asia may or may not know the American brand names that have become synonymous with drugs and first aid items.
-European brands tend to be more common because they're far cheaper than their American counterparts.
-Try asking for a "plaster" rather than a Band-Aid or "paracetamol" instead of Tylenol.
+Pharmacists abroad may or may not know the American brand names that have become synonymous with drugs and first aid items.
+Before leaving make sure you learn the actual names of medications.
+Try asking for a "plaster" rather than a Band-Aid or "ibuprofen" instead of Advil.

 Tip: Countries around the world often designate pharmacies with a sign that says "apotek" or some variation of the Greek apothēkē, one root of the word "apothecary."